opickakbar/ktor-archetype/README.md

 # Ktor Project Archetype

-This repository serves as my personal template/archetype for Ktor-based server applications.
+This repository serves as my template/archetype for Ktor-based server applications.
 Ktor is a functional, non-blocking backend framework designed for building asynchronous, high-performance applications.
-This repo provides a robust foundation with an implemented MVC pattern following the DRY concept.
+This project provides a robust foundation with a structured architecture that follows the **separation of concerns** principle, ensuring scalability and maintainability even in a functional environment.
 It also includes commonly used dependencies pre-installed to accelerate development.

 ## 🚀 Features
 - **Non-blocking Architecture:** Built with Ktor's asynchronous, functional programming capabilities for high-performance applications.
-- **MVC Architecture:** Clean separation of concerns for maintainability.
+- **Separation of Concerns:** A well-structured codebase for scalability and maintainability.
-- **Pre-configured Dependencies:** Includes popular libraries for faster setup.
+- **Pre-configured Dependencies:** Includes common libraries for faster setup.
 - **Scalable Structure:** Ready to support small to large-scale applications.

 ---